 Suppose a manual review of your product data shows that you’ve submitted multiple images with watermarks.
 You'll receive a warning email with examples of the images that need to be updated, as well as a time frame in which to make changes.
 If you fail to make changes within the given time frame, the items with watermarked images will be disapproved, as will any other items in your account that likely also don't meet the requirements.
 You’ll be able to see a list of all the impacted items using the link provided in the initial email.

 Pre-emptive item disapproval is only available for the following product data violations: price, availability and images.
 Other data quality violations may still result in account suspension if issues aren't resolved within the 28-day warning period.

 - Remove or fix any items that don’t meet the product data specification requirements.
 Users who’ve opted in to mandatory service announcement email notifications will receive an email with details about the violation, including examples.
 Update any additional items that violate the same product data quality requirements, even if they aren't included in the email.

-- Once you have fixed the issues:
+- Once you've fixed the issues:

 - Account suspended or in pre-emptive item disapproval: Request a review by contacting Google, contacting your dedicated account representative or by using the Request review button in Merchant Center (if applicable).